ivlab/ABREngine-UnityPackage/README_INSTALL.md

 [packages-lock.json](https://docs.unity3d.com/Manual/upm-conflicts-auto.html)
 file inside your project's Packages folder.

-## Next steps: Get started creating a visualization

-To get started creating a visualization, we recommend that you begin by importing the ABR Vis App example.
-You can do this by opening the package manager and navigating to the ABR package, twirling down "Samples", and clicking "Import" for the "ABR Vis App" sample.

 <!--
 To get started creating visualizations, one option is to create visualizations with ABR C# - follow the @creating-cs-abr-vis.md tutorial to get started.